 by one of the world’s leading experts, Christine

 Desdemaines-Hugon, author of Stepping Stones: A Journey through the Ice Age Caves of the Dordogne.
-Then join Christine for a visit to Font-de-Gaume, home to more than 200 prehistoric polychrome paintings, or to Bernifal Cave, known for its tectiform images and engravings.
+Then join Christine for a visit to Bernifal Cave, known for its tectiform images and engravings.
 After lunch on your own in the nearby town of Les Eyzies-de-Tayac, see the majestic sculpted frieze of horses and bison on the cliffs at Cap Blanc, and end the day with a visit to Rouffignac Cave, known as the Cave of the Hundred Mammoths.

 Meet prehistory expert Denis Tauxe for a tour of